mbaze/bzpack/README.md

 7: 1110
 8: 10100
 ```
-If the input stream is dominated by block lengths 2 and 3, sometimes it's possible to gain a couple of bytes although it's best to try both options.
+If the distribution of lengths fits the alternative coding, sometimes it's possible to gain a couple of bytes although it's best to try both options.

 #### Thanks